Erdogan sacks another cenbank chief after sharp Turkey rate hike | Business

 President Tayyip Erdogan abruptly sacked Turkey's central bank chief on Saturday, two days after a sharp interest rate hike to head off inflation, replacing him with a former ruling party lawmaker and critic of tight monetary policy.
 It was the third time since mid-2019 that Erdogan - who has repeatedly called for low rates - has ousted a bank governor.
 Analysts predicted the lira would tumble when markets reopened as the bank's credibility took another hit.

 Outgoing governor Naci Agbal, appointed less than five months ago, had won market praise by aggressively raising the policy rate by 875 basis points to 19%, the highest of any big economy.
-His shock removal, announced in the early hours Saturday, comes after the bank hiked rates by a more-than-expected 200 points on Thursday in a "front-loaded" move meant to head off inflation near 16% and a dipping lira.
+His shock removal, announced in the early hours of Saturday, came after the bank hiked rates by a greater-than-expected 200 points on Thursday in a "front-loaded" move designed to curb inflation, currently around 16%, and support the currency.

 The country's Official Gazette announced that Erdogan had replaced him with Sahap Kavcioglu, a former member of parliament for Erdogan's ruling AK Party (AKP).
 The former banker has publicly criticised Agbal's hawkish policy.
 "While interest rates are close to zero in the world, opting for a rate hike for us will not solve economic problems," he wrote in a column in Yeni Safak newspaper last month.